Tips for Visiting New York City for the First Time (or the 100th)!

 I dig the juxtaposition of green spaces and reflective buildings.

-Grab a drink at a rooftop bar, like at the top of the Roosevelt Hotel, or the many in the Meat Packing District.
+Grab a drink at a rooftop bar, like at the top of the Roosevelt Hotel or the many in the Meat Packing District.

-Things to do Downtown Manhattan
+Things to do in Downtown Manhattan

 Explore Greenwich Village